Harmonised Consumer Prices in Iceland increased to 101.80 points in April from 101.20 points in March of 2020.

-Harmonised Consumer Prices in Iceland increased to 101.60 points in December from 100.90 points in November of 2019.
-Harmonised Consumer Prices in Iceland averaged 72.24 points from 1996 until 2019, reaching an all time high of 104.50 points in July of 2019 and a record low of 42.80 points in February of 1996.
+Harmonised Consumer Prices in Iceland averaged 72.64 points from 1996 until 2020, reaching an all time high of 104.50 points in July of 2019 and a record low of 42.80 points in February of 1996.
 This page provides - Iceland Harmonised Consumer Prices - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Iceland Harmonised Consumer Prices - values, historical data and charts - was last updated on June of 2020.